awsdocs/aws-doc-sdk-examples/kotlin/usecases/workflow_sagemaker_pipes/Readme.md

 + GeoSpatialPipeline.json
 + latlongtest.csv

-These files are located on GitHub in [sample_files](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/resources/sample_files).
+These files are located on GitHub in this [folder](../../../workflows/sagemaker_pipelines/resources).

 ### Kotlin Lambda function